htdebeer/paru/index.md

 input_document = ARGV.pop

-if ARGV.size != 0 then
+if ARGV.size != 0 or input_document.nil? or input_document.empty? then
     warn "Expecting exactly one argument: the pandoc file to strip for metadata" puts ""
     puts parser